jaszhix/NoMansConnect/app/nmssavetool/README.md

 #### Examples:
 ```
-  > nmssavetool refill -g normal -c container
+  > nmssavetool refill -g 1 -c container
 ```
-Maximizes inventory quantities in all base containers for the latest normal-mode game save.
+Maximizes inventory quantities in all base containers for the game save slot 1.

 ---
 ### refurbish